Asking for a friend: Is Your Songwriting Dated?Posted: August 26, 2021

-One of those things is your presentation sounding, or even looking, dated.
+One of those things is sounding dated.
 That can be in the writing itself, the subject matter, or the demo recording. it’s often the kiss of death if an A&R person is thinking, “This could have been a hit back in the 80’s”.
 But that happens… a lot.

 The instruments change.
 The way records are mixed changes.
 Listen to 3 or 4 country hits from the 60’s, 70’s 80’s etc. on up to current hits. you’ll hear dramatic differences every 10 to 20 years.